Commuter hell or commuter belle? - we want to hear your stories

 Home-buyers are being forced to live further and further away, according to the Banking and Payments Federation.
 File photograph: Cyril Byrne

 Do you commute to Dublin every day?
-Were your “forced” to move away from the capital in order to purchase a house?
-Or maybe you love living outside of the captial and as far away from the office as possible.
+Were you “forced” to move away from the capital in order to purchase a house?
+Or maybe you love living outside of the capital and as far away from the office as possible.

 Do you have a commuter story?